The cause of precocious puberty is often unknown, but it may be caused by structural abnormalities or tumors in the brain.

 Whenever a child has signs of premature, rapidly progressing, or disordered puberty, doctors take an x-ray of the hand and wrist to estimate bone maturity (called a bone age x-ray).

 If x-rays show that a child’s bones have a more mature appearance than they should for a typical child of that age, a more complete evaluation usually is indicated.
 Blood tests are done to determine hormone levels.

 For central precocious puberty, doctors may do magnetic resonance imaging (MRI) of the brain to check for tumors of the hypothalamus or pituitary gland.

 For peripheral precocious puberty, doctors may do ultrasonography of the pelvis and adrenal glands to check for ovarian or adrenal tumors.

-Treatment is usually not needed for children who have only premature pubic and underarm hair growth or breast development, but regular re-examination is needed to check for later development of precocious puberty.
+Treatment of precocious puberty is usually not needed for children who have only premature pubic and underarm hair growth, but regular re-examination is needed to check for later development of precocious puberty.
 Children whose breast development began before age 2 years are evaluated if breast growth remains past age 2.

 Treating an identifiable cause of precocious puberty, such as removing a tumor or cyst, may stop the progression of puberty.

 When no treatable cause is identified in central precocious puberty, drugs may slow the progression of puberty.
 The decision to give drugs depends on many factors, including the child's age, how fast puberty is progressing, how fast the child is growing, and how tall doctors think the child will be.
 The goals of drug treatment are to allow a child to grow to normal adult height and to relieve any anxiety the child feels due to developing sooner than peers.
 Treatment options include synthetic hormone injections that stop the production of sex hormones.
 The injections are given monthly or every three months.
 The hormones can also be given by an implant that is inserted under the skin every 12 months.